 The Great 9e Points Hike.
 About the latest points increase: I was stunned to find out just how large it is.
 As I went through my lists, adding in the new Points Values, I was expecting a little bump, but not the extra 200+ points I wound up with for each.
 From the Excel spreadsheet I use to make army lists, here’s the “before and after” for my Chaos Daemons:

 I’m a Narrative Guy.
 I used to be a competitive player, but I did my last tournament almost 20 years ago.
 There’s nothing wrong with playing competitively, but it’s not my thing anymore.

-I prefer much more casual games that link into a story (like the Veda in the Balance campaign that Jungle Guide Pat and I started earlier this year).
-So, there’s no big reason for me to get down in the weeds with Points Values, the way Matched Play calls for.
+I prefer much more casual games that link into a story, so, there’s no big reason for me to get down in the weeds with Points Values, the way Matched Play calls for.